philpackmohr/git-paper/git-paper.md

 Move the HEAD pointer, together with the branch it points to, to the given object.
 It can be either a commit or another branch.

+Nothing else will happen.
+If you put some changes in the staging area, they will stay there after the "soft" reset.
+The state of your unchanged working copy will be diffed to the commit that you gave `git reset`.

 ### Step 2: `git reset --mixed {commit or pointer to it}` (default)

 Reset the index to the state of the designated commit - the staging area is emptied.

+Identically to the "soft" mode, the working copy will not be touched and it will be diffed to the other commit.

+"Default" means that this mode will be always invoked, if you give no mode parameter.

 ### Step 3: `git reset --hard {commit or pointer to it}`

 Set the working copy to the state of the designated commit.
 This step (or mode) destroys your data actually and should be used with care.

+To explain it more extensively, following happens at a "hard" reset:

+1) The HEAD pointer, together with the branch pointer it points to, will move to the given commit or if you give a (branch) pointer, to the commit that is pointed by the given (branch) pointer (soft).
+2) Empty the staging area (mixed)
+3) Set the working copy to the state of the given commit.
+If there were uncommitted changes, they are gone now.

 ## `git reset` on files

 It is possible to use `git reset` on files and directories too.
-But in this case, you cannot give a mode parameter, leading Git to default to `--mixed` mode.
+But in this case, you cannot give a mode parameter, leading Git to default to the `--mixed` mode.

 This can be used to remove files from the staging area or "unstage the file".

 It is even possible to give a commit ID or branch name to `git reset`.
+Since the working copy will not be touched, the file state of the given commit will go to the staging area.
+You can either commit this state immediately or - more common - "checkout" this state (see below ["Discarding any changes in a file"](#discarding-any-changes-in-a-file)).

 ```
 $ git reset {commit or pointer to it} -- {path}